Foreword by Jimmy Greaves

 With contributions from some legendary footballers, such as Jimmy Greaves, Sir Bobby Charlton, and Peter McParland, this biography illustrates the path taken by a lad who rose from rags to riches and saw many twists and turns during his short but eventful life.
 These values continued to make him well-liked and admired after his football career ended.

 Foreword by Mike Summerbee

-This is a story of a typical Scottish lad who, from an early age, excelled in every sport and was born a winner.
+This is a story of a typical Scottish lad who, from an early age, excelled in every sport - and was born a winner.
 Thomson gives an untold, behind-the-scenes insight into his public and private life that touches every raw emotion you can think of.
-In this compelling book, he talks about his hard upbringing in Scotland, the many fights he had with some of his managers and teammates, several near-death experiences, the famous 'sex and booze' scandal which was revealed in a Sunday newspaper in 1967, and also touches on his own battle with the booze.
-It also paints Bobby in another light, as he has, for many years, raised thousands of pounds for several charities and is always the first to help out others.
-This is the real Bobby Thomson – The Real Bobby Dazzler – in his own words.
-Fasten your seatbelts and get ready for a rollercoaster of a ride.
+In this compelling book, he talks about his hard upbringing in Scotland, the many fights he had with some of his managers and teammates, several near-death experiences, the famous 'sex and booze' scandal which was revealed in a Sunday newspaper in 1967, and also touches on his own battle with the booze; in the 1960s, Bobby Thomson was known as 'The George Best of the Midlands'.